tonikautto/qse-kubernetes-minikube/README.md

 Tools only need to be installed once, and only if not already installed.

-* Virtualbox
-* Minikube
-* Kubectl
-* Helm

-All required tools can be installed
-The instriattached script [0-Install-Tools-Chocolatey-Win.ps1](0-Install-Tools-Chocolatey-Win.ps1) uses [Chocolatey package manager for Windows](https://chocolatey.org/) to install all the required tools.

-Either install manually following below commands _OR_ run attached [0-Install-Tools-Chocolatey-Win.ps1](0-Install-Tools-Chocolatey-Win.ps1)

 1. Open PowerShell terminal as Administrator
 1. Install Chocolatey package manager <br/>
     `Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))`